ruse-traveler/STracksInJetsQA/README.md

 tracks, and tracks in jets.
 Each category is then split up into subsystems (MVTX, INTT, TPC).

-The actual routines used to fill each histogram are consolidated into three "sub-modules:"
+The actual routines used to fill each histogram are consolidated into four "sub-modules:"

   1. `HitQAMaker,` which histograms low-level hit information;
   2. `ClustQAMaker,` which histograms cluster information; and
-  3. `TrackQAMaker,` which histograms both information on both tracks (inclusive) and tracks in jets.
+  3. `TrackQAMaker,` which histograms information on tracks (inclusive); and
+  4. `JetQAMaker,` which histograms information on jets and the tracks in them.

-Each sub-module can be turned on or off by setting the options `.doHitQA`, `.doClustQA`, and `.doTrackQA` to true/false respectively.
+Each sub-module can be turned on or off by setting the options `.doHitQA`, `.doClustQA`, `.doTrackQA`, and `.doJetQA` to true/false respectively.

 The module is compiled in the usual way: